mavryk-network/taquito/integration-tests/README.md

 To review the graphical report of the test run, open the index.html file in ~/taquito/integration-tests/jest-stare after each test run.

-## Taquito Integration Tests with Flextesa
+## Taquito Integration Tests with Flexmasa

 > **Be sure to use a working NVM! such as lts/gallium or lts/hydrogen**